jmaczan/jmaczan/README.md

 I'm building **[an app that understands dysarthric speech](https://beunderstoodapp.com/)**.
-If you have a speech disorder that affects your speech intelligibility, [sign up to the waitlist](https://mailchi.mp/0c6c7713ef3b/be-understood-speech-helper-app-email-waitlist)
+If you have a speech disorder that affects your speech intelligibility and you want to support the development, [sign up here](https://beunderstoodapp.com/)